sebastian-mutz/fsml/doc/api/nlp.md

 `nv`: A scalar of type `integer`.

 `nc`: A scalar of type `integer`.

+Invalid argument values will result in the return of a sentinel value.

 ### Returns
 `gm`: A rank-1 array of type `real` with dimension `nv`.